gavinlyonsrepo/ST7735_TFT_RPI/README.md

 The color bitmaps used in testing are in bitmap folder, 3 16-bit and 3 24-bit images.

 There are two makefiles

-    1. Makefile in root directory builds and installs library at a system level.
+    1. Makefile at root directory builds and installs library at a system level.
     2. Makefile in example directory build example file to an executable.